Paij, a successful business woman, with degrees in business and engineering, has a background in both large and small business as well as education.

 Paij can trace her family roots to Kansas, Oklahoma, Texas and Georgia.

-Paij's paternal great grandfather, Dr. Jesse Boring, was a lawyer, preacher and doctor in Georgia and Texas.
-He was instrumental in establishing the Orphans Home in Georgia in 1871 following the American Civil War which left many children crippled and orphaned.
+Paij's paternal great grandfather, Dr. Jesse Boring, was a lawyer, preacher and doctor in the American Civil War in Georgia and Texas.
+He was instrumental in establishing the Orphans Home in Georgia in 1871 following the Civil War which left many children crippled and orphaned.
 In 1871 the Orphans Home was established as an institution of the Georgia Methodist - Episcopal Church and has become the present day Methodist Children's Home in Decatur, GA.